MicrosoftDocs/well-architected/well-architected/reliability/monitoring-alerting-strategy.md

   - Locks

 ## Azure facilitation

+As you apply the approaches given for business continuity and disaster recovery (BCDR), use Azure Business Continuity Center (ABCC) to centralize management of business continuity protection across Azure and hybrid workloads.
+This tool gives you insights into your business continuity estate.
+The ABCC pinpoints resources that lack proper protection (via backup or disaster recovery) and takes corrective actions.
+The tool facilitates unified monitoring and lets you establish governance and auditing compliance through Azure Policies, all conveniently accessible in one location.

+For more information, see [What is Azure Business Continuity center?](https://learn.microsoft.com/en-us/azure/business-continuity-center/business-continuity-center-overview).

+Other useful tools include:

 - [Azure Monitor](/azure/azure-monitor/overview) is a comprehensive monitoring solution that's used to collect, analyze, and respond to monitoring data from your cloud and on-premises environments.